timsainb/cdcp_paper/README.md

     ├── LICENSE
     ├── README.md                          <- The top-level README for developers using this project.
     ├── data                               <- all data
-    ├── notebooks-clean                    <- All analysis notebooks (a curated version of just the relevant notebooks for the paper)
-    ├── notebooks                          <- All analysis notebooks (disorganized) ├── __init__.py                        <- Makes src a Python module
-    ├── requirements.txt                   <- The requirements file for reproducing the analysis environment ├── setup.py                           <- makes project pip installable (pip install -e .) so src can be imported
+    ├── notebooks                          <- Notebooks for reproducing statistics and figures ├── __init__.py                        <- Makes src a Python module ├── requirements.txt                   <- The requirements file for reproducing the analysis environment ├── setup.py                           <- makes project pip installable (pip install -e .) so src can be imported